boralyl/boralyl.github.io/_posts/2020-03-20-nodered-for-automations-in-home-assistant.md

 Home Assistant uses their UI or [yaml](https://www.home-assistant.io/integrations/automation/) to define automations.
-For basic automations this works just fine, however once you add more devices and want to do more automations based on the states of those devices, the yaml format becomes particulary limiting and cumbersome.
+For basic automations this works just fine, however once you add more devices and want to do more automations based on the states of those devices, the yaml format becomes particularly limiting and cumbersome.

 ### More Powerful Automations